pkgforge-dev/GIMP-and-PhotoGIMP-AppImage/README.md

 ----------------------------------------

-AppImage made using [sharun](https://github.com/VHSgunzo/sharun), which makes it extremely easy to turn any binary into a portable package without using containers or anything like that.
+AppImage made using [sharun](https://github.com/VHSgunzo/sharun) and its wrapper [quick-sharun](https://github.com/pkgforge-dev/Anylinux-AppImages/blob/main/useful-tools/quick-sharun.sh), which makes it extremely easy to turn any binary into a portable package reliably without using containers or similar tricks.

-**This AppImage bundles everything and should work on any linux distro, even on musl based ones.**
+**This AppImage bundles everything and it should work on any Linux distro, including old and musl-based ones.**

 It is possible that this appimage may fail to work with appimagelauncher, I recommend these alternatives instead: